harrisonritz/osl-ephys/doc/source/index.rst

 * And much more!

-For more information on how to use osl see the :doc:`documentation <documentation>`.
+For more information on how to use osl-ephys see the :doc:`documentation <documentation>`.

 This package was developed by the Oxford Centre for Human Brain Activity (OHBA) Methods Group at the University of Oxford.
 Our group website is `here <https://www.psych.ox.ac.uk/research/ohba-analysis-group>`_.